 Also, what if you found out your therapist was gossiping about you and your problems?

-I'm currently seeking representation for a novel of contemporary fiction. about these themes.
+I'm currently seeking representation for a novel of contemporary fiction. exploring these themes.
 (Please see Contact Me tab above.)

 Something awful happened to Christine's family last year, but she'd rather not talk about it.

 A chronically stressed Seattle millennial must face her painful past and unsatisfying present when she finds out that her therapist won't keep his mouth shut.